 You can also filter the aircraft list.
 Press and hold the Cancel button on the InterLink Elite to see the filter options.
-Use the Data Lever to select a filter (All Aircraft, Stock Aircraft, Custom Aircraft, etc.) and press the Menu/Select button return to the aircraft list.

-The list on the left of the dialog box displays all of the aircraft available to you.
+Use the Data Lever to select a filter (All Aircraft, Stock Aircraft, Custom Aircraft, etc.) and The list on the left of the dialog box displays all of the aircraft available to you.
 If you have created any customized aircraft, they will also appear in this list.

 By default, the aircraft are listed in files and directories in accordance with the software from which they were loaded.
-If, for example, you have installed Expansion Pack 2, the aircraft from this disc will be listed alphabetically beneath the Expansion Pack 2 directory.
+If, for example, you have installed Expansion Pack 7, the aircraft from this disc will be listed alphabetically beneath the Expansion Pack 7 directory.